 I set off to seek the counsel of Godly women who had traveled this road before me.
 Ha!
 Let’s be real, I called my friend to rant about what had just happened!
 She reminded me that she too had discovered dishonesty in her homeschool.

 Her child had been cheating on his quizzes and tests.
 He had been copying verbatim from the answer key onto his work, changing a few answers to make it look believable.
-Suddenly, I was recalling story after story from fellow homeschoolers who had found their child was not doing the work they said they were doing and/or were cheating on the work that was being completed.
-My anger subdued.
+Suddenly, I recalled story after story from fellow homeschoolers who had found their child was not doing the work they said they were doing and/or were cheating on the work being completed.
+My anger was subdued.

 I began to realize, some of this is my fault too.
 How could I have let months go by without checking his work?
 Here’s the really simplified answer: I’m human.